-The Spectra Logic Technical Support portal provides access to the Knowledge Base, the current version of BlueScale software for the library, drive firmware, drive device drivers, and additional service and support tools.
-You can also open or update a support incident and upload ASL files.
+The Spectra Logic Technical Support portal provides access to the Knowledge Base, the current version of BlueVision software for the library, drive firmware, drive device drivers, and additional service and support tools.
+You can also open or update a support incident.